 The Enfield Haunting

-In August 1977, the Hodgson family reported strange things happening in their house, like dressers sliding across the floor and knocking coming from all over the house.
+In August 1977, the Hodgson family reported strange things happening in their house in Enfield, England.
+Knocking came from all over the house, causing the Hodgsons to think perhaps burglars were prowling around the residence.
 They called the police to investigate and the officer who arrived is said to have witnessed a chair rising and moving on its own.

 The Warrens, who visited Enfield in 1978, were convinced that it was a real “poltergeist” case.
 “Those who deal with the supernatural day in and day out know the phenomena are there — there’s no doubt about it,” Ed Warren is quoted as saying.

-Then, two years after they started, the mysterious hauntings abruptly stopped.
+Then, two years after they started, the mysterious activity known as the Enfield haunting abruptly stopped.
 However, the family maintains that they didn’t do anything to stop it.

-Ed Warren died in on August 23, 2006, with Lorraine Warren retiring from active investigations shortly after.
-However, she remains as a consultant to the N.E.S.P.R.
+Ed Warren died from complications following a stroke on August 23, 2006.
+Lorraine Warren retired from active investigations shortly after.
+However, she remained as a consultant to the NESPR until her death in 2019.